City-of-Helsinki/events-helsinki-monorepo/README.md

 > Release Please is a GitHub Action that automates releases for you.
 It will create a GitHub release and a GitHub Pull Request with a changelog based on conventional commits.

-Each time you merge a pull request, the release-please-action will create or update a "Release PR" with the changelog and the version bump related to the changes.
+Each time you merge a "normal" pull request, the release-please-action will create or update a "Release PR" with the changelog and the version bump related to the changes (they're named like `release-please--branches--main--components--[APP NAME]`).

 To create a new release for an app, this release PR is merged, which creates a new release with release notes and a new tag.
 This tag will be picked by Azure pipeline and trigger a new deployment to staging.
 From there, the release needs to be manually released to production.

 See [Release Please Implementation Design](https://github.com/googleapis/release-please/blob/main/docs/design.md) for more details.